Subscribe

 All pretty models are wrong, but some ugly models are useful

-The Mayans’ model of the workings of the Earth, moon, sun, planets, and stars, were as ludicrous as any other ancient civilization, yet their priests routinly predicted the timing of eclipses with impressive accuracy.
-Indeed, the priests’ accuracy provided evidence that their religion was correct.
+The Mayans’ model of the workings of the Earth, moon, sun, planets, and stars, were as ludicrous as any other ancient civilization, yet their priests routinely predicted the timing of eclipses with impressive accuracy.
+Indeed, the priests leveraged this accuracy as evidence that their religion was correct.

 This is a striking example of the common bromide: All models are wrong, but some models are useful.
 Their model was useful in predicting eclipses, but wrong in describing the universe.

-Two thousand years later, modern physicists still wrestle with this challenge; in fact that was Feynman’s point of giving the example.
-Quantum Mechanics (QM) is so weird and counter-intuitive, he says, that “nobody understands quantum mechanics1.”
-And this is from someone who won a Nobel Prize for creating an incredible accurate and useful model for how some of it works.
+Two thousand years later, modern physicists still wrestle with this challenge; in fact that was Feynman’s point.
+Quantum Mechanics (QM) is so weird and counter-intuitive, he says, that “nobody understands quantum mechanics.”1 And this is from someone who won a Nobel Prize for creating an accurate and useful model for how some of it works.

 Feynman (jointly) won the prize for modeling how particles2 interact with each other.
 The model sounds crazy: It says that all possible interactions happen simultaneously3 (yes, “everything, all the time”), with every interaction reinforcing or cancelling-out others, and with each interaction weighted by the probability of its occurance.
 When we make a measurement in the lab, the cosmic dice are thrown, and one of those interactions is observed to have happened in fact.